 It’s a fantastic experience that’s perfect for a September trip to Byron.

 Every day 5-7pm

 Just 15 minutes’ drive from Elements, Brunswick Heads offers old world charm with a modern twist.

-Facing the famous Brunswick River (a tidal outlet where you can hire stand up paddle boards or go for an afternoon dip) cocktails and tapas are the order of the day at The Kinsgwood.
+A quick stroll from them famous Brunswick River (a tidal outlet where you can hire stand up paddle boards or go for an afternoon dip) cocktails and tapas are the order of the day at La Casita.

 Just around the corner, Park St Pasta serves up homemade pasta with a gorgeous outlook that feels like you’re in the heart of Italy.
 Great for families and couples, you can BYO beer or wine and there’s a small but perfectly formed kids menu.

 Check out these other great places to eat and drink in Byron Bay.

 Want more inspiration for things to do in Byron Bay?
 Check out our Ultimate Guide to Byron Bay.